 Did you know that Virginia is 5th in wine production in the nation?
 We are certainly doing our best in the surrounding areas of Charlottesville where we have over 30 vineyards!
 Explore the Monticello Wine Trail and take advantage of the special events that the vineyards offer.
 Venture out on your own or chose one of several touring companies where someone else does the navigating and the driving!
 Combine the vineyards with the breweries and cideries for an eclectic afternoon!

 The University of Virginia is in the heart of Charlottesville and brings sports, lectures, music and over 21,000 students to our town.
 Founded by Thomas Jefferson, The University is not to be missed when visiting as the campus is stunning architecturally.
-The Rotunda is under renovations right now however there is plenty more to see!
+The Rotunda is recently renovated and daily tours are given at 10am, 11am, and 2pm.
 The Special Collections Library holds more than 16 million objects of historic, literary and book arts just to name a few.
 The Virginia Cavalier's men's and women's teams enjoy top standings in the sports of baseball, basketball, football, soccer, tennis and lacrosse.

 Charlottesville is festive year round.
 Click for more additional information about Local Events in Charlottesville.